Ivan-Ayub97/SimpleWImage/README.md

 Special thanks to the developers of these libraries for their contributions to the open-source community.

-### Contributions
-We welcome contributions!
-To contribute:
-1. Fork the repository.
-2. Make your changes.
-3. Submit a pull request.

 ---

 Enjoy using SimpleWImage!
 Your feedback is invaluable and helps us improve continuously.